 The sample training was planned for delivery by March 2021.
 The training sessions were originally planned to be delivered online, due to the COVID-19 restrictions affecting its original planning for delivery at the MUHEC campus in Hendon, London.
-Following changes in project coordination the training programme shifted for end of November 2021 and due to issues with visa issuing the Train the Trainers programme is going to be held on January 17-20, 2022.
-An online 2-hour training session on the SCATE pedagogical model and the supporting platform will be held in December 2021.
-The consortium has agreed the dates of the Train the Trainers programme and MUHEC has sent invitation letters to all partners.
-The consortium has also agreed delivery of the SCATE training in December 2022.
+Following changes in project coordination the training programme shifted for end of November 2021 and due to issues with visa issuing the Train the Trainers programme was held in February 7-10, 2022.
+An online 2-hour training session on the

+SCATE pedagogical model and the supporting platform were held in December 2021.
+The consortium agreed the dates of the Train the Trainers programme and MUHEC sent invitation letters to all partners.
+The consortium also agreed delivery of the SCATE training in January 2022.